 “We would only slow you down,” my giddo (grandfather) said, his demeanor like steel, unshaken.
 My mom stared at him.
 He and my teta (grandmother) reached out their hands and held hers.
 Shaking, she accepted. she walked over to us slowly, “we’re going to be leaving now, so go give giddo and teta a hug.”
 We hurried over and squeezed them tight while my mom left for the side room.
 My giddo leaned down, speaking softly, “Yalla, come and sign.”
 He and my teta walked us to the front door and my giddo pulled a pen off the top of the piano in the front hall.

 My mom joined us, passports in hand.
-Next to the front door, my teta has written a prayer from the Quran, loosely translated it reads:
+Next to the front door, my teta has written a prayer from the Quran.

 It’s a tradition we have in our family when we travel; to sign our names under the prayer.
 We added our names to the list of travels and embraced them once more.